CodePushGo/website/src/content/blog/en/cross-platform-mobile-app-development-guide-2024.md

 The future is cross-platform - get started today and crush your mobile app goals in 2024!

-## Simplify App Updates with Capgo
+## Simplify App Updates with CodePushGo

 One of the key challenges of mobile app development is keeping your app up-to-date over time.
 Even with a cross-platform approach, publishing a new version for each update can be cumbersome.

-This is where solutions like [Capgo](https://capgo.app/) come in.
-Capgo is an open-source live update system for Capacitor apps.
+This is where solutions like [CodePushGo](https://capgo.app/) come in.
+CodePushGo is an open-source live update system for Capacitor apps.
 It allows you to push updates directly to users' devices without going through the app stores.

-Key benefits of Capgo include:
+Key benefits of CodePushGo include:

 - **Instant Updates** - Push the latest version of your app in seconds without resubmitting to stores.
 - **Easy Rollbacks** - Revert to a previous version effortlessly if needed.
 - **Phased Rollouts** - Release updates to a percentage of users for testing before rolling out more widely.
 - **Self-Hosted Option** - Host updates yourself for full control and privacy.

-Capgo integrates seamlessly with Capacitor, the native runtime that powers Ionic apps.
+CodePushGo integrates seamlessly with Capacitor, the native runtime that powers Ionic apps.
 It's easy to set up in any existing Ionic project.

-By combining cross-platform development in Ionic with live updates in Capgo, you can maximize your agility.
+By combining cross-platform development in Ionic with live updates in CodePushGo, you can maximize your agility.
 Ship new features faster and with less risk.

-To get started with Capgo, check out the [official documentation](https://docs.capgo.app/).
-Capgo is free and fully open source - so you can deploy it however you like!
+To get started with CodePushGo, check out the [official documentation](https://docs.capgo.app/).
+CodePushGo is free and fully open source - so you can deploy it however you like!